Balance transfer business credit cards

 Looking to improve cash flow, save interest and consolidate debt?
 A balance transfer credit card could be just what your business needs.

-Some business credit cards include a balance transfer offer that gives you a low or 0% p.a. promotional interest rate when you move debt from an existing account onto the new one.
-This can help your company save the funds you’ve been using to pay interest charges.
+Some business credit cards include a balance transfer offer that gives you a low or 0% p.a. promotional interest rate when you move debt from an existing account onto the new card.
+This can help you and your business save money on interest charges.
 It can also free up cash flow, reduce debt and even improve your credit score.
 This page will explain how it works, why you should consider a balance transfer credit card, and what to watch out for when comparing 0% balance transfer offers.

 Four reasons your business might need a balance transfer